M-o-a-T/moat-kv/docs/source/command_line.rst

 Unlike types, the codec hierarchy is strictly for convenience.

-.. program:: distkv client codec get
+.. program:: moat.kv client codec get

 Retrieve information about a codec, including its scripts.